LispLang/lisplang.github.io/news/_posts/2016-05-12-hello-world.md

 # The Logo

 Languages have to have logos.
-No just to associate them with easily remembered images, but because the logo is often use to identify the language in lieu of words.
+Not just to associate them with easily remembered images, but because the logo is often use to identify the language in lieu of words.